 An allowance race in horse racing is for horses that are not for sale.
-They are called allowance races because a horse is assigned a certain amount of weight that it must carry and allowances are made in order to make a horse eligible for the race.
+They are called allowance races because a horse is assigned a certain amount of weight that it must carry.
+Allowances are made in order to make a horse eligible for the race.
 The horses are also assigned a certain weight to make them more equal to each other and the race more competitive.

 While some horses are required to carry more weight in an allowance race, others will be assigned less weight.
-The allowance is usually five pounds, which might not sound like much, but can actually go a long way in determining the outcome of a race.
+The allowance is usually five pounds.
+That might not sound like much, but can actually go a long way in determining the outcome of a race.

 Assuming the horses are on the same level or of equal ability, the general rule of thumb is that for each pound a horse carries, it will result in it going a length slower than a horse carrying less weight.